 For any given board, it is possible not to be able to use all the software drivers.
 For such cases, it is more common to run tests in a specific folder:

 For a complete list of pytest options, please refer to Usage and Invocations - Pytest.

 During this phase, the pytest will collect all the test modules in the current directory and all of its child directories.
-The user will be asked if a Pmod is connected, and to which port it is connected.
+The user will be asked to confirm the tests.

-For the answer to the first question, “yes”, “YES”, “Yes”, “y”, and “Y” are acceptable; the same applies for “no” as an answer.
+For the answer to such a question, “yes”, “YES”, “Yes”, “y”, and “Y” are acceptable; the same applies for “no” as an answer.
 You can also press Enter; this is equivalent to “yes”.

 Answering “No” will skip the corresponding test(s) during the testing phase.

 Sometimes a device connected to the board will be required before the test.

 Pmod OLED attached to the board? ([yes]/no)>>> yes Type in the interface ID of the Pmod OLED (PMODA/PMODB):